 Breast Implant Awareness Day Social Media – Profile pictures for Social Media (Available Soon)

 Grab a plain white T-shirt and get creative with a marker pen!
-Design your own ‘no frills’ Breast Implant Awareness Day T-shirt or order one from the Society6 store.
+Design your own ‘no frills’ Breast Implant Awareness Day T-shirt.
 It’s NOT about raising money… it’s about raising awareness!

 Get involved, help raise Breast Implant awareness.
 Resources from this page are available to share freely on your website and social media.

 Michelle supports women to reclaim their health after breast implants.
 If you think your health issues may be due to breast implants or if you are ready to heal from breast implant illness and breast implant-related toxicity, contact Michelle and she can guide you towards finding the support you need.Message Michelle